 30m – ready for some CW:

-Things are much the same on 40m, too.
-Resonance around 7.120 and as I’m mostly an SSB op when using 40m, it makes sense.
-So with each section tuned for operation roughly in the centre of each band, it makes life easier as you don’t need to worry about using a tuner or carrying individual wires for each band: Just Clip ‘n’ Go!
+So with each section tuned for operation roughly in the centre of where I will be operating, it makes life easier as you don’t need to worry about using a tuner or carrying individual wires for each band… Just Clip ‘n’ Go!